vahtyah/LeetCodeSolutions/Searching/Breadth-First Search/README.md

 [2127.
 Maximum Employees to Be Invited to a Meeting](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Searching%2FBreadth-First%20Search%2F2127.%20Maximum%20Employees%20to%20Be%20Invited%20to%20a%20Meeting): Find the maximum number of employees to invite to a meeting.

+[2493.
+Divide Nodes Into the Maximum Number of Groups](/Searching%2FBreadth-First%20Search%2F2493.%20Divide%20Nodes%20Into%20the%20Maximum%20Number%20of%20Groups): Divide nodes into the maximum number of groups.